Synthetic Lagrangian Turbulence by Generative Diffusion Models: Methods

-and $k=1,\dots,K$ goes over the total number of discretized sampling times for each trajectory (see Table \ref{tab:parameters}).
+{\bf Training algorithm.} We train two different classes of DM.
+One to generate a single component of the Lagrangian velocity field (DM-1c) and one for the three components simultaneously (DM-3c).
+Let us denote each entire trajectory as $\CV$, where and and $k=1,\dots,K$ goes over the total number of discretized sampling times for each trajectory (see Table \ref{table:Table1}).
 The distribution of the ground truth trajectories obtained from DNS of the NSE is denoted as $q(\CV)$.
 We introduce a {\it forward} noising process, that starts from the ground truth trajectory, $\CV_0=\CV$, and transforms it, after $N$ steps, to a set of trajectories identical to pure random uncorrelated Gaussian noise.
-This process generates latent variables $\CV_1, \dots, \CV_N$ by introducing Gaussian noise at step $n$ with a variance $\beta_n\in(0,1)$ according to the following formulation
+This process generates latent variables $\CV_1,\dots,\CV_N$ by introducing Gaussian noise at step $n$ with a variance $\beta_n\in(0,1)$ according to the following formulation

-where we have introduced the shorthand notation $\CV_{1:N}$ to denote the entire chain of the ensemble of noisy trajectories $\CV_{1},\CV_{2},\dots, \CV_{N}$, and each step is defined as
+where we have introduced the shorthand notation $\CV_{1:N}$ to denote the entire chain of the ensemble of noisy trajectories $\CV_{1},\CV_{2},\dots,\CV_{N}$, and each step is defined as

 Eq.~(\ref{eq:joint}) is obtained using the Markovian property of the $n$ steps in the forward process.
-For a large enough $N$ and a suitable sequence of $\beta_n$, the latent vector $\CV_N \sim \mathcal{N}(0, \mathbf{I})$ approximates a delta-correlated Gaussian signal with zero mean and unitary variance.
+For a large enough $N$ and a suitable sequence of $\beta_n$, the latent vector $\CV_N\sim\mathcal{N}(0,\mathbf{I})$ approximates a delta-correlated Gaussian signal with zero mean and unitary variance.
 A second remarkable property of the above process, which follows from the Gaussian property of the noise introduced at each step \eqref{eq:singlestep}, is that given $\CV_0$, we can sample $\CV_n$ at any given arbitrary $n$ in a closed form, by defining $\alpha_n \coloneqq 1 - \beta_n$ and $\bar{\alpha}_n \coloneqq \prod_{i=0}^{n} \alpha_i$, as

 In other words, starting from any ground-truth trajectory, $\CV_0$, we can evaluate its corresponding realization after $n$ steps in the forward process as

 where $\epsilon \sim \mathcal{N}(\bm{0},\mathbf{I})$.
 Now, it is clear that if we can reverse the above process and sample from $p(\CV_{n-1}|\CV_n)$, we will be able to generate new true samples starting from the Gaussian-noise input, $p(\CV_N) = \mathcal{N}(\bm{0},\mathbf{I})$.
 In general, the backward distribution, $p(\CV_{n-1}|\CV_n)$, is unknown.
 However, in the limit of continuous diffusion (small $\beta_n$), the reverse process has the identical functional form of the forward process \cite{sohl2015deep}.
 Since $q(\CV_{n}|\CV_{n-1})$ is a Gaussian distribution, and $\beta_n$ is chosen to be small, then $p(\CV_{n-1}|\CV_n)$ will also be a Gaussian.
 In this way, the UNet needs to model the mean $\mu_{\theta}(\CV_n, n)$ and standard deviation $\Sigma_{\theta}(\CV_n, n)$ of the transition probabilities for all steps in the backward diffusion process: